hrishikeshtawade04/the_inspector/README.md

 Running the above command the images will automatically get stored to the data folder.

 ## Running ROS test via command-line
 The test is written using gtest and rostest.
 Close all the running processes before executing the commands below to run the rostest.
 The go to data folder and unzip the storedInspectorData.bag.zip file in the data folder itself and then run following commands.
+If the file doesn't unzip then this is the  [LINK](https://drive.google.com/file/d/1Aw7ig9w-1rQ2hEpKt8Vh5ZUW9NWPkM3J/view?ts=5c174e67) to the unzipped .bag file.
+It is 4GB in size.
+Put it in data folder.
 ```
 $ cd <path to catkin Workspace>
 $ source devel/setup.bash